-VAT is accounted for on an accrual and not a cash basis.
-A supplier's liability to account for output tax arises in the taxable period in which the time of supply takes place, irrespective of whether or not the supplier has received payment during that tax period.
+VAT is accounted for on an invoice basis.
+A supplier's liability to account for output tax arises in the taxable period in which the supply takes place, irrespective of whether or not the supplier has received payment during that tax period.
 A registered person may thus make a claim for an input tax credit in the taxable period during which the taxable supply is made to him, provided he is in possession of a valid VAT invoice from his supplier, irrespective of whether or not he has paid his supplier.